Updated June 9, 2023

 To work with just the date part of the cell, we will use the INT function.
 This function rounds a value down to the nearest integer.
-So if we write the function as below.
-This will return only the integer part of the date difference, and this is the number of days.
+So if we write the function below, this will return only the integer part of the date difference, which is the number of days.

 Then the result is returned as 2.

 Calculating the Elapsed Hours and Minutes

 We now need to work on the number of hours and minutes, which is the decimal part.
 To return only the decimal part of the B9-A9 formula, we will use the MOD function.
 This function returns the remainder after a number is divided by a divisor.

 We will use it to divide the B9-A9 formula by 1 so that it returns to the remainder as the decimal part.
 We will then use the HOUR and MINUTE functions to return the hours and minutes from this decimal value.